chazzka/clanekforest/clanek.md

 As in the original article, we use the concept of a binary decision tree.
 The proposed solution is altering the concept of the split point evaluation.
 Whereas the original Isolation Forest is evaluating the split point based on the previous data, in our proposed solution we evaluate the split point based on a range.
-For this to work, several alterations to the split point evaluation and the form of data passed between nodes has to be done however, the overall concept of the forest stays the same.
+For this to work, several alterations to the split point evaluation and the form of data passed between verticeshas to be done however, the overall concept of the forest stays the same.

 In the proposed solution, there are two main alteration concepts to the original solution.

- 1. Each of the nodes gets assigned a space bounded by ranges.
+ 1. Each of the vertices gets assigned a space bounded by ranges.
  2. The split point is in the middle of the given feature's *range*.
  3. The input observations are only used to detect leaves.